xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 We've had so many situations where things almost derailed and came close to crumbling down because people were losing their minds.
 *Relax*, be calm, assess the situation, do your best, learn from any mistakes and move on.
 In the grand scheme of things, it probably doesn't matter that much.
-Diffuse situations, avoid crowd mentality - we've had "critical" situations dozens of times, we're still here Remember, 🎵 everything's gonna be alright 🎵.
+Diffuse situations, avoid crowd mentality.
+We've had "critical" situations dozens of times, we're still here.
+Remember, everything's gonna be alright.

 If it isn't, not to worry.
 It's an educational program.
-I'm not trying to set the bar low here, things are very challenging and you should strive for excellence, but you have to understand the nature of the program and that the ESA people are here to help and that they know you will commit a lot of mistakes.
+I'm not trying to set the bar low here, things are very challenging and you should strive for excellence, but you have to understand the nature of the program.
+You have to understand that the ESA people are here to help and that they know you will commit a lot of mistakes.
-The thought that they expect you to make mistakes is very liberating, because you will make mistakes and you might think that the consequences will be way bigger than they actually will be.
+The thought that they expect you to make mistakes is very liberating, because you *will* make mistakes and you might think that the consequences will be way bigger than they actually will be.

 Plus, having a problem is great because you know that something is wrong, you probably know what it is, and you will eventually figure out a way to fix things.
-That's *way* better than sitting awkwardly wondering whether there's a problem looming around the corner waiting to bite you when you're not looking.
+That's *way* better than sitting awkwardly, wondering whether there's a problem looming around the corner waiting to bite you when you're not looking.

 Try to build a momentum, expect a momentum to be built.
 Then, ride it, but guide it too — don't let it carry you.
-I keep saying that things are difficult — you'll find it difficult at first with a lot of things, for example with the organizational structure.
+I keep saying that things are difficult — you'll find it difficult at first in various areas, for example when deciding on the organizational structure.
 It will require a lot of effort in the beginning.
 It's like a slope where, if you're doing it right, little by little it will get easier with time.

 Our case happened after we delivered the first CDR version successfully.
-Things somewhat got automated, everyone knew what to work on, communication was frictionless, new members were seamlessly integrated
+Things somewhat got automated, everyone knew what to work on, communication was frictionless, new members were seamlessly integrated.
 No matter what, you have to always keep things in check and constantly revisit.
-We didn't and cracks started to appear soon enough; it costs us a lot in the end.
+We didn't and cracks started to appear soon enough; it cost us a lot in the end.

 ### The bus factor